jspahrsummers/Merc/CONTRIBUTING.md

 It's always great to have additional AI options for [non-player ships](#non-player-ships)!
 You can find the existing implementations in [actors/ai/](actors/ai/), to use as a jumping-off point for implementing new behaviors.

 _Note:_ if multiple [actor](actors/) implementations start to have a lot in common, it's a sign that we should probably factor out additional types of [mechanics](mechanics/) that can be shared between them.

+### Saving and Loading Games

+The game uses a custom saving and loading system implemented via the `SaveGame` autoload class.
+To add new saveable data to the game, follow these steps:

+1. Any node that needs to be saved should be added to the `saveable` group.
+1. Saveable nodes must implement at least two methods:
+    * `save_to_dict()`: Returns a dictionary containing the node's saveable state.
+    * `load_from_dict(dict: Dictionary)`: Loads the node's state from the given dictionary.
+    * There are also `before_save()`, `after_save()`, `before_load()`, and `after_load()` methods that can be implemented to perform additional logic.
+1. Resources with any state to be saved should extend `SaveableResource`.
+This is usually enough to ensure that the resource is saved and loaded correctly, but there are `save_to_dict()` and `load_from_dict()` methods that can be overridden if necessary.

+Remember to test saving and loading thoroughly when making changes to ensure that all game state is properly preserved.